 Spring 2021 CMC (JAXA) (CMC2021spring_Tokyo.pdf)

-Tsutomu S. reported that JAXA’s plans for the spring 2021 CMC meeting would be much the same as for the spring 2020 meeting.
+T. Shigeta. reported that JAXA’s plans for the spring 2021 CMC meeting would be much the same as for the spring 2020 meeting.
 The only outstanding issue was the dates for the meeting.
 With the CCSDS Technical Plenary in early May 2020, JAXA had first considered the week of 17 May and decided these dates were too close to the Technical Plenary.
 JAXA identified two options for the dates, 24-27 May 2020 or 1-4 June 2020.
-These second dates in June were not the preferred option due to concerns about Japan’s annual rainy season.
-Tsutomu S requested that the CMC consider these options and reach a decision.
+The second week in June was another option but not the preferred option due to concerns about Japan’s annual rainy season.
+T. Shigeta requested that the CMC consider these options and reach a decision.
 With the meetings closely following SpaceOps 2021, some conflicts were likely to exist.

 CMC-A-2020-06-09 - The CMC directs the Secretariat to initiate a poll to determine the best date for holding the June 2020 CMC meeting hosted by JAXA.